medvedevgroup/kmer-stats-repeat_Reproduce/README.md

 # kmer-stats-repeat: Reproduction Framework

-This repository contains code to reproduce the empirical results from our paper on k-mer statistics and repeat estimation.
+This repository contains code to reproduce the empirical results from our paper.

 ## Dependencies